Can Anyone Be A Witness For A Will in Canada?

 You may have heard that some Wills can be legally binding even without any witnesses.

 Technically, this is true!
 Some provinces (including Ontario) do recognize Wills without witnessing.
-The only caveat is that the Will has to be written entirely by your hand.
+The only caveat is that the Will has to be written entirely in the Will-makers handwriting.

 Handwritten wills are called holograph Wills.
 While they might sound neat, a lot can go wrong with using holograph Wills and we don’t recommend them.